 Watch for emails and mailings from the Benefits Office and the University of Michigan.
 Dated and time-sensitive materials may require your prompt attention.
 Please note that emails go to "@umich.edu" addresses only.
-If you have an email address with a prefix (such as "@med.umich.edu"), edit your personal profile in MCommunity to set up forwarding to @umich.edu.
-Go to mcommunity.umich.edu.
+If you have an email address with a prefix (such as "@med.umich.edu"), edit your personal profile in mcommunity.umich.edu to set up forwarding to @umich.edu.
 If you need help, contact the Information and Technology Services help desk.
-Visit its.umich.edu/help or call 734-764-4357 (dial 4-HELP from the Ann Arbor campus).
+Visit its.umich.edu/help or call 734-764-4357 (dial 4- HELP from the Ann Arbor campus).

-The U-M Information and Technology Services uses spamblocking filters so that email from known spam sources is prevented from appearing in your mailbox.
-Each email program has its own means of detecting spam and diverting it to the Spam or Junk folder.
+U-M Information and Technology Services uses spamblocking filters so that email from known spam sources is prevented from appearing in your mailbox.
+Each email program has its own means of detecting spam and diverting it to the spam or junk folder.
 Sometimes legitimate emails from the university are falsely identified as spam.
-Be sure to check your email Spam or Junk folder regularly to look for emails from the university and mark them as "not spam."
+Be sure to check your email spam or junk folder regularly to look for emails from the university and mark them as "not spam."